SmarterApp/AP_IMRT/docs/Deployment.AWS.md

   * Port = **5432** (or whatever port was chosen when the DB instance was created)
   * Source = **Custom**:  The Elastic IP address of the NAT Gateway
   * Description = This field is optional, but recommended.
 Provide a brief description of the inbound rule, e.g. "Kubernetes cluster group"

+* **OPTIONAL (but recommended):**  Add the IP address of whatever user/computer is conducting the deployment.
+This will allow executing the `AP_IMRT_Schema.jar` against the RDS instance from a remote computer (as opposed to running it from the bastion server).
+  * If this is not a viable option, see [this page]() for configuring the bastion server in the `k8s vpc`.

 #### Create the `imrt` Schema on the Cluster
 Now that the Aurora Postgres cluster has been created, the `imrt` database schema must be created.
 Follow the steps